jeremytammik/tbc/a/1914_create_floor.md

 ####<a name="3"></a> Floor Creation API Clarification

-The developement team provide some clarification on how to user the [new floor creation API](https://thebuildingcoder.typepad.com/blog/2021/04/whats-new-in-the-revit-2022-api.html#4.1.4.1) introduced in Revit 2022.
+The development team provide some clarification on how to user the [new floor creation API](https://thebuildingcoder.typepad.com/blog/2021/04/whats-new-in-the-revit-2022-api.html#4.1.4.1) introduced in Revit 2022.